I-See-O: Military career

 In 1883 I-See-O (then using the name Tah-Bone-Ma) served as a private in the Indian Police of the Indian Territory (which would later become the state of Oklahoma) and was paid five dollars a month.

 I-See-O (under the name of Tah-Bone-Ma) was listed on the April 30, 1889, census of the Kiowa tribe.
 He is listed as being 40 years old along with his 38 year old wife Pau-to-mah, two daughters (ages 15 and 10) and a five-year-old son.

 About 1889, I-See-O enlisted in the 7th Cavalry in 1889 and I-See-O taught future Army Chief of Staff Hugh L. Scott (then a lieutenant) Native American sign language and techniques of frontier warfare.
 When Scott was given command of Troop L of the regiment, he has I-See-O serve as his first sergeant.
 I-See-O and Scott worked together closely until Scott was reassigned in 1897.

 During the Ghost Dance phenomenon of the early 1890s, I-See-O helped in persuading the Apache and Kiowa tribes not to go to war.
 This action, while serving the interest of white settlers and speculators, undoubtedly also saved the lives of many Native Americans and would later save his own.
 Scott's gratitude to I-See-O was such that, when he was Chief of Staff of the Army, he allowed for Sergeant I-See-O to remain on active duty for life.

-I-See-O re-enlisted in the United States Army Indian Scouts for three years on February 26, 1897, as a private and served under future U.S. Army commanding general Nelson A. Miles.
+I-See-O re-enlisted in the United States Army Indian Scouts for three years on February 26, 1897, as a private and served under future U.S. Army Chief of Staff First Lieutenant Hugh L. Scott.
 When his enlistment expired, I-See-O re-enlisted for three years on February 26, 1900, and was soon after promoted to sergeant.